xentu/xentu-docs/source/includes/introduction.md

 Type | Description
 ---- | -----------
-bool | Boolean (true or false) int  | Integer (signed +/-), numerical value without floating point. enum | One of several pre-defined values (an integer under the hood). float | Floating point numerical value. double | Double precision floating point numerical value. string | Represents a textual value (sequence of characters). mixed  | Means the type can be any of the above.
+bool | Boolean (true or false) int | Integer (signed +/-), numerical value without floating point. enum | One of several pre-defined values (an integer under the hood). float | Floating point numerical value. double | Double precision floating point numerical value. string | Represents a textual value (sequence of characters). mixed | Means the type can be any of the above. dict | A keyed array/dictionary of informational strings.

 ### Language & Spelling Notes